mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

     sudo apt install python3-pytest python3-pytest-xdist python3-numpy

-Now, compilation should be as simple as running the following from inside the :monosp:`mitsuba3` root directory:
+Now, compilation should be as simple as running the following from inside the :monosp:`misuka` root directory:

 .. code-block:: bash